janverschelde/PHCpack/src/doc/source/refman.rst

 The third method enumerates all factorizations and prunes the enumeration tree with linear traces.

-A particular case is the factorization of multivariate polynomials, which is directly accessible from the blackbox solver.
+A particular case is the factorization of a multivariate polynomial, which is directly accessible from the blackbox solver.

 Cascades of Homotopies and Diagonal Homotopies